 \section{Teleporting logical information between two repetition codes}

-Here we show that the global operation $U$, as defined in the main text in Eqn.~(\ref{eq:global}), followed by a single-qubit measurement will teleport logical information from one repetition code to another, up to single-qubit rotations.
+Here we show that the global operation $U$, as defined in the main text in Eq.~(\ref{eq:global}), will generate the entanglement we require to teleport the logical information from one repetition code to another through single-qubit measurements as we have already presented in Eq.~(\ref{Eqn:EntangledLogicalState}).
 We will show this statement holds for the case where the two repetition codes have different numbers of qubits, $n_1$ and $n_2$, respectively.
-It will be convenient to denote the set of all qubits of the system with the label $\mathcal{Q}$, together with two subsets of qubits which we label $\mathcal{Q}_\alpha$ with $\alpha = 1,2$ where there is one repetition code written to each of the two qubit subsets.
+It will be convenient to denote the two subsets of qubits of the system $\mathcal{Q}_\alpha$ with $\alpha = 1,2$.
+One repetition code is written to each of the two qubit subsets.